ifuwang/kube-nodered/README.md

 # Usage instruction
-## Prerequsite
+## Prerequisite

 As this project focused on the node-red integration with Kubeflow, one running Kubeflow instance should be ready on a publicly available network.
-(If you need to provision your own Kubeflow instance, you could refer to our [mulitkf](https://github.com/footprintai/multikf) project to allocate one instance for developing.)
+(If you need to provision your Kubeflow instance, you could refer to our [mulitkf](https://github.com/footprintai/multikf) project to allocate one instance for developing.)

 ## Build Container Image

-You can proceed to [examples](./examples/README.md) folder and run the `./build.sh` to build the image locally or just run the `./run.sh` which would download the base image from our public repository.
+You can proceed to the [examples](./examples/README.md) folder and run the `./build.sh` to build the image locally or just run the `./run.sh` which would download the base image from our public repository.

 ## Running examples

 We organized some examples under [examples](./examples/README.md) folder, and make sensitive information pass via environment variables.
-Please refer the following example to launch an individual example:
+Please refer to the following example to launch an individual example:
 ```
 # If you use Windows system, it is recommended to use WSL
 $ git clone https://github.com/NightLightTw/kubeflow-Node-RED.git